What Is Proctitis?

 Common Causes and Risk Factors

-- Inflammatory Bowel Disease (IBD) - Ulcerative colitis or Crohn's
+- Inflammatory Bowel Disease (IBD)- Ulcerative Colitis or Crohn

-- Radiation therapy - For cancers near the rectum
+- Radiation therapy - Infection in the rectum in the cancers.

 - Autoimmune conditions